-What is Form I-129F?
+What Is Form I-129F?

-To obtain a K-1 nonimmigrant visa (also known as the fiancé visa) for your foreign fiancé(e) or a K-3 visa for your foreign spouse, you’ll need to file Form I-129F (the “Petition for Alien Fiancé(e)”).
-U.S. Citizenship and Immigration Services (USCIS), a government agency of the Department of Homeland Security (DHS), uses Form I-129F to establish whether a qualifying relationship exists that justifies granting your partner a visa.
-Foreign fiancé(e)s can use the K-1 visa to marry their U.S. citizen spouse within 90 days after entering the United States.
+To obtain a K-1 nonimmigrant visa (also known as the fiancé(e) visa) for your foreign fiancé(e) or a K-3 visa for your foreign spouse, you’ll need to file Form I-129F, Petition for Alien Fiancé(e).
+U.S. Citizenship and Immigration Services (USCIS), a government agency of the Department of Homeland Security (DHS), uses Form I-129F to establish whether a qualifying relationship justifies granting your partner a visa.
+Foreign fiancé(e)s can use the K-1 visa to marry their U.S. citizen spouse within 90 days of entering the United States.
 Foreign spouses may use the K-3 visa to enter the United States while waiting for USCIS to process their green card application.

-What are the eligibility requirements for Form I-129F?
+What Are the Eligibility Requirements for Form I-129F?

 You are eligible to file Form I-129F if you are a U.S. citizen petitioning for your fiancé(e) to enter the United States and you have previously met your fiancé(e) in person in the last two years.
 If petitioning for your fiancé(e), they will receive K-1 visa status, allowing you to marry in the United States within 90 days of their arrival.
 To meet the conditions of this visa, you and your fiancé(e) must both be legally free to marry each other and marry within the 90-day timeline.

-You may also file the Form I-129F petition if you are a U.S. citizen petitioning for your spouse to enter the United States and U.S. Citizenship and Immigration Services (USCIS) has already approved your spouse’s Form I-130 (the “Petition for Alien Relative”).
-Once your spouse has received approval to begin their green card application, you may use USCIS Form I-129F to bring them to the United States to adjust their status.
+You may also file the Form I-129F petition if you are a U.S. citizen petitioning for your spouse to enter the United States and USCIS has already approved your spouse’s Form I-130, Petition for Alien Relative.
+Once your spouse has received approval to begin their green card application, you may use Form I-129F to bring them to the United States to adjust their status.

-Who can’t file Form I-129F?
+Who Can’t File Form I-129F?

 U.S. green card holders are not eligible to file Form I-129F for their foreign partners.
 Only U.S. citizens may file Form I-129F.
 If you are a U.S. green card holder already married to a foreign spouse, you can instead petition for your spouse to enter the United States and initiate their green card application process.
 Your spouse can also apply for a green card from abroad and enter the United States when USCIS approves their application.

 If you are petitioning for your spouse to enter the United States on a K-3 visa, you will have no filing fee for this form.
-If you are petitioning for your fiancé(e) to enter the United States on a K-1 fiancé visa, the filing fee for Form I-129F will be $535.
+If you are petitioning for your fiancé(e) to enter the United States on a K-1 fiancé(e) visa, the filing fee for Form I-129F will be $535.

 U.S. Citizenship and Immigration Services (USCIS) does not offer fee waivers or reductions for Form I-129F.
-If this fee is too expensive for you, check out our article on how to afford USCIS’s filing fees.
+If this fee is too expensive for you, check out our article on how to afford USCIS filing fees.

 When you submit Form I-129F, you’ll also need to submit various supporting documents.
 These documents confirm additional information about you, such as your identity and relationship with your foreign fiancé(e) or spouse.
-Required documents include:

-- A passport-style, colored photograph each of you and your fiancé(e) taken within 30 days of filing.
+A passport-style, colored photograph each of you and your fiancé(e) taken within 30 days of filing